clhenrick/portfolio/_posts/blog/2016-12-22-mpg-habitat-restoration-map.md

 Due to the Slide Builder App's requirement of POSTing data to MPG's CARTO account, a Node JS Express proxy server is used to keep MPG's CARTO API Key secure.
-The Slide Builder App runs on [Heroku](https://www.heroku.com/) as a private web app through Heroku's [wwwhisper](https://devcenter.heroku.com/articles/wwwhisper) add on.
+The Slide Builder App runs on [Heroku](https://www.heroku.com/) as a private web app through Heroku's [wwwhisper](https://devcenter.heroku.com/articles/wwwhisper) add on, there by only allowing MPG Ranch employees to access it.
 After a report has been created and marked as "published", the report data will be fetched by the Habitat Restoration Map web app.
 When the user clicks a link for a report, the report data is rendered as a slide deck and displayed within a lightbox: